arnobchakma/arnobchakma/README.md

 - 🌱 I’m currently learning React Native, Redux and others...
 - 📫 How to reach me: Linkedin https://www.linkedin.com/in/arnob-chakma-21a490155/
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I spend almost 20 hours watching cartoon everyday.
+- ⚡ Fun fact: I love to Explore the world.